luyangzhao/SoftRafts/CAD/README.md

 * These represent the **core structural elements** of the raft.
 * Can be printed and assembled modularly to form the complete raft body.
-* Each part is designed for **easy alignment** and **snap or bolt fit**.

 #### `Motor.stl` & `Motor Cover.stl`

 * Designed to house compact **brushless or geared motors** for thrust or steering.
-* Include optional ventilation slots and access panels.

 #### `Winch.stl`

 * Winch mechanism base to integrate cable or string-based actuation or payload release.
-* May interface with standard servo or stepper motor via top hole slot.

 #### `Cover.stl`